NCL Eclipse

-NCL Eclipse is a plugin for Eclipse IDE to assist in the development of Nested Context Language applications.
-NCL is the declarative standard language for ISDB-Tb (International System for Digital Broadcast Terrestrial Brazilian) and also is ITU-T standard for IPTV systems.
-NCL Eclipse was first developed by Laws Lab and it is currently jointly maintained by Laws and TeleMidia Labs.
+NCL Eclipse is a plugin for Eclipse IDE to assist in the development of Nested Context Language (NCL) applications.
+NCL is the standard declarative language for ISDB-Tb (International System for Digital Broadcast Terrestrial Brazilian) and also is ITU-T standard for IPTV systems.
+NCL Eclipse was first developed by Laws Lab, and it is currently jointly maintained by Laws and TeleMidia Labs.

 NCL Eclipse is free software, available at the Brazilian Public Software Portal under GNU GPLv2 license.

-As an Eclipse IDE plug-in NCL Eclipse can be easily integrated with other plug-ins: for instance, those supporting other ISDB-Tb and ITU-T standard languages (such as Lua and Java).
+As an Eclipse IDE plug-in, NCL Eclipse can be integrated with other plug-ins: for instance, those supporting other ISDB-Tb and ITU-T standard languages (such as Lua and Java).

-NCL Eclipse Historical Evolution
+Version History

 NCL Eclipse 1.0

 The first stable version of NCL Eclipse was named "NCL Eclipse 1.0".
-This version has included support for syntax highlighting, folding (which allows the author to hide parts of source code according to their needs), wizards to create simple documents, auto-formatting, document, marking error validation, contextual content suggestion, and an outline view (which shows the document content as a tree).
+This version has included support for syntax highlighting, folding (which allows the author to hide parts of source code according to their needs), wizards to create documents, auto-formatting, document, marking error validation, contextual content suggestion, and an outline view (which shows the document content as a tree).
 To provide the marking error validation, all NCL Eclipse versions use the NCL Validator (validation framework of NCL documents).
-This first version was very well accepted by the community of NCL developers, which gave several feedback.
-The NCL Eclipse evolution is strongly based on this feedback.